This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Thank You for Reading the Value Investing for Main Street Series Exclusively on Seeking Alpha

 I am excited and humbled by the number of readers and new followers from the first six articles in the Value Investing for Main Street series, including the two inaugural submissions: Introducing: Value Investing for Main Street and Buy When The Black Swan Flies; Sell When It Comes Home To Roost.
-I encourage reading or revisiting each at your convenience.
-[Click bait disclaimer: I own the exclusive copyrights to both articles as each is an excerpt from my upcoming book, Value Investing for Main Street, and therefore I receive no compensation from Seeking Alpha.]
+I encourage reading or revisiting each at your convenience (Click bait disclaimer: I own the exclusive copyrights to both articles as each is an excerpt from my upcoming book, Value Investing for Main Street, and therefore I receive no compensation from Seeking Alpha).

-I also invite readers to "Follow" me by clicking the orange button and choosing to receive alerts for the subsequent build-up of the Value Investing for Main Street Model Portfolio [VIMS] here on Seeking Alpha.
+I also invite readers to "Follow" me by clicking the orange button and choosing to receive alerts for the subsequent build-up of the Value Investing for Main Street Model Portfolio (VIMS) here on Seeking Alpha.
 Comments are strongly encouraged and always welcomed.
 Then join me, one primary ticker at a time, in literally seeking alpha with limited capital, lower costs, and less risk than the titans of Wall Street.

 Please read the important accompanying disclosures.